AetherFi/aetherfi-docs/README.md

 **AetherFi** is a modular, event-driven platform for **AI-assisted DevOps debugging**, **risk triage**, and **FinTech intelligence automation**.
 It merges robust microservice architecture with retrieval-augmented AI workflows to reduce resolution time and improve infrastructure observability.

 > 🔒 This GitHub repo is a public mirror.
 > Production codebase is hosted privately on GitLab and deployed to AWS via GitLab CI/CD.

 ---

 ## 🔍 What It Does

-- 🔄 Webhook-to-Kafka async triage flows
+* 🔄 Webhook-to-Kafka async triage flows
-- 🧠 AI memory recall with RAG + VectorDB (Qdrant)
+* 🧠 AI memory recall with RAG + VectorDB (Qdrant)
+* 🧪 RAR (retrieval-augmented reasoning) experimental workflows (planned)
-- 🔐 Multitenant observability with correlation + trace ID
+* 🔐 Multitenant observability with correlation + trace ID
-- 🛠️ FAANG-grade DI, Flyway migrations, Terraform IaC
+* 🛠️ FAANG-grade DI, Flyway migrations, Terraform IaC
-- 📈 Dashboards: Prometheus + Grafana (mocked + planned)
+* 📈 Dashboards: Prometheus + Grafana (mocked + planned)
+* 💾 Planned: Datalake ingestion and ETL pipeline for future self-hosted memory

 ---